INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 December 25th

-17.1.2 In addition to Section 17.1, eight (8) hour shift employees shall receive two (2) floating holiday shifts per year, at the employee's choice with approval of the Chief or designee.
-An employee shall not be eligible to the paid floating holiday until he or she has completed six (6) months of service.
+17.1.2 In addition to Section 17.1, eight (8) hour and ten (10) hour shift employees shall receive two (2) floating holiday shifts per year, at the employee’s choice with approval of the Chief or designee.
+An employee shall not be eligible to the paid floating holiday until they have completed six (6) months of service.

 Article 18